-The actor Michael Le Vell had a tough time last year.
-He was suspended from Coronation Street while on trial for child sex charges and has since been found not guilty.
-Last week, he was suspended again after he admitted to doing coke – as in the refreshing white stuff, not the syrup that rots babies if you pour it over them.
-Michael told the Sunday Mirror that he first tried coke during the stressful lead up to his trial: “For a few brief minutes, the first time was a relief from everything that was going on.
-Afterwards I felt so ashamed and I never thought I’d do it again.
-But I did it once more after the trial...
-I never thought that I was the sort of bloke who would like cocaine.”
+The English actor Michael Le Vell had a tough time last year.
+He was suspended from the soap opera Coronation Street while on trial for child sex charges and has since been found not guilty.
+Recently, he was suspended again after he admitted to doing coke—as in the refreshing white stuff, not the syrup that rots babies if you pour it over them.
+Michael told the Sunday Mirror that he first tried coke during the stressful lead up to his trial: "For a few brief minutes, the first time was a relief from everything that was going on.
+Afterwards I felt so ashamed and I never thought I'd do it again.
+But I did it once more after the trial… I never thought that I was the sort of guy who would like cocaine."

-I have no doubt that Michael – and other recent cocaine apologists, such as Nigella Lawson, Demi Lovato and, er, Jim Davidson – have felt pain in their lives, and that truly sucks.
-But are we really supposed to believe that people only do coke when they’re in mourning, or in abusive relationships, or on trial for child sex charges?
-Could it be that some people do a fat line of coke simply because they fancy a fat line of coke?
+I have no doubt that Michael—and other recent cocaine apologists, such as Nigella Lawson, Demi Lovato, and Jim Davidson—have felt pain in their lives, and that truly sucks.
+But are we really supposed to believe that people only do coke when they're in mourning, or in abusive relationships, or on trial for child sex charges?
+Could it be that some people do a fat line of coke simply because they love a fat line of coke?

 I don't know about you, but I spent about five years getting totally mashed on just about everything.
-And it was all high jinx, on the whole, apart from some pretty harrowing K-holes, occasional bouts of paranoia and a monster ulcer.
-When I realised that it was stopping me achieving anything other than a state of synthetic ecstasy once a week, I stopped getting trashed all the time and my career has taken off.
-I’m not saying all drugs are brilliant and without danger – unlike the anti-drugs squad, I wouldn’t patronise you – but it was fun when I was a teen and it will be again when I've got something special to celebrate.
+And it was all high jinx, on the whole, apart from some pretty harrowing K-holes, occasional bouts of paranoia, and a monster ulcer.
+When I realized that it was stopping me from achieving anything other than a state of synthetic ecstasy once a week, I stopped getting trashed all the time and my career has taken off.
+I'm not saying all drugs are wonderful and without danger—unlike the anti-drugs squad, I wouldn't patronize you—but it was fun when I was a teen, and it will be again when I've got something special to celebrate.

-I remember people tearing apart Kate Moss when she got caught doing coke and even though back then I’d quite happily drop pills I found on toilet floors, I just couldn’t swallow the bullshit.
+I remember how people tore apart Kate Moss when she got caught doing coke, and even though, back then, I'd quite happily drop pills I found on toilet floors, I just couldn't swallow the bullshit.
 Did anyone seriously not know that models do coke?
-And are we supposed to believe that all those journalists don’t either?
-Me and all my mates were taking drugs every single weekend – probably in the same rooms as models and journalists – and we were all as happy as Larry.
-When Labour sacked their highly qualified drugs advisor, Professor David Nutt, for pointing out that not all drugs will either rot away your arms or kill you stone dead, young ’uns like me and my pill-popping mates just rolled our big dilated moon-pupils.
-Tell kids that “all drugs are bad” and the only thing anyone is going to take seriously is drugs.
+And are we supposed to believe that all those journalists don't either?
+All my friends and I were taking drugs every single weekend—probably in the same rooms as models and journalists—and we were all as happy as could be.
+When the UK government sacked their highly qualified drugs adviser, Professor David Nutt, for pointing out that not all drugs will either rot away your arms or kill you stone-dead, youngans like me and my pill-popping buddies just rolled our big, dilated moon-pupils.
+Tell kids that "all drugs are bad" and the only thing anyone is going to take seriously is drugs.

 And why does that matter?
 Because drugs can be bad.
 Really bad.
-I’ve never had a heroin or crack addiction but I’ve known friends who have and I’ve seen how their lives have been destroyed.
-Many people reading this will be grieving for loved ones lost to drugs but the tabloids don’t really give a shit about that.
-They want people to take drugs – so long as they’re famous enough to bully into the kind of confession that can help them shift a few more copies on a Sunday.
+I've never had a heroin or crack addiction, but I've known friends who have, and I've seen how their lives have been destroyed.
+Many people reading this will be grieving for loved ones lost to drugs, but the tabloids don't really give a shit about that.
+They want people to take drugs—so long as they're famous enough to bully into the kind of confession that can help them sell a few more copies on Sunday.
 I was a bit frightened about writing this article myself.
 What if it stops me from getting work in the future?
-What if I’m branded an irresponsible druggy by a newspaper if my career progresses to the point where people care?
+What if I'm branded an irresponsible druggy by a newspaper if my career progresses to the point where people care?
 These are real concerns.
-But why should I feel afraid to say that drugs haven’t harmed me if they haven’t?
+But why should I feel afraid to say that drugs haven't harmed me if they haven't?
 Why should people feel required to lie about their honest experiences?
 Does that seem like a meaningful public debate to you?

-Drug addiction is synonymous with crime, but it needn’t be that way.
-In prohibition-era US, gangs became powerful selling booze but soon disappeared when it was legalised again.
-Today, gangs deal in guns, girls and grams.
+Drug addiction is synonymous with crime, but it doesn't need to be that way.
+In the prohibition era, gangs became powerful selling booze but soon disappeared when it was legalized again.
+Today, gangs deal in guns, girls, and grams.
 First-world drug prohibition is destroying countries like Mexico, where tens of thousands of people have been killed in drug-related violence over the last few years.
-So yeah, right now, if you do a line of coke you're probably still a bad person because you’re contributing to destruction in far-off lands.
-Yet if you drink a glass of wine, you needn’t worry about making the lives of French wine producers highly dangerous and subject to the whims of alcotraffickers and the US Alcohol Enforcement Agency.
-In fact, you'd probably be contributing to the bucolic bliss of the vineyard owners who so many boring English people dream of becoming.
-FFS, even Cliff Richard owns a vineyard.
+So yeah, right now, if you do a line of coke, you're probably still a bad person because you're contributing to destruction in faraway lands.
+Yet if you drink a glass of wine, you needn't worry about making the lives of French wine producers highly dangerous and subject to the whims of alcotraffickers and the US Alcohol Enforcement Agency.
+In fact, you'd probably be contributing to the bucolic bliss of the vineyard owners who so many boring people dream of becoming.

-So why can’t our government trust us do make our own decisions?
+So why can't our government trust us do make our own decisions?
 Are we babies?
-Why can’t adults put whatever substances they like into their own bodies?
-And why shouldn’t we have access to drugs that are controlled, taxed and pure?
-And does anybody fancy a big fat stonking line of coke?
+Why can't adults put whatever substances they like into their own bodies?
+And why shouldn't we have access to drugs that are controlled, taxed, and pure?
+And does anybody want a big, fat, stonking line of coke?